ailearncloud/ailearnweb/_sources/intro.md

-# <font color="maroon">Overview</font>
+# <font color="maroon">Mission</font>

 We started **AI-Learn** because every citizen should have access to affordable, effective education.

-We support educators with open source AI tools to train knowledge workers, not just once but throughout a lifetime.
-We cut out the middlemen by providing educators and domain experts with AI tools to create skills-based curriculums, deploy the curriculum into intelligent tutoring systems, and receive actionable insights on what's working and what needs improvement.
-Our goal is to dramatically reduce the cost of curriculum development for skills-based training, but we also think that it is just as important to provide educational opportunities for reskilling and upskilling to historically marginalized learners.
+We support educators with open source AI-powered tools to train knowledge workers, not just once but throughout their lifetime.
+We cut out the middlemen by placing the tools directly in the hands of educators and domain experts so they can  design and customize skills-based curriculums, deploy the curriculum into intelligent tutoring systems, and receive actionable insights on what's working and what needs improvement.

+Our goal is to dramatically reduce the cost of curriculum development for skills-based training, but we also think that it is just as important to accelerate educational opportunities for reskilling and upskilling to historically marginalized learners.

 ## <font color="maroon">What is AI Learn?</font>

-**AI-Learn** is a fully open-source AI-based educational platform and toolset for extracting, discovering, creating, sharing, and deploying digitally smart Aligned Learning Activities (ALAs).
-[ALAs](page-ala) are data-enabled <font color="blue">**Smart Learning Atoms**</font> for driving next-generation AI-based teaching and learning.
+**AI-Learn** is a fully open-source AI-based educational platform for driving next-generation AI-based teaching and learning.

 ## <font color="maroon">Platform</font>